Notes from last year's PWCF: A Splashing Success!

-2025 marked the 23rd Peterborough Children’s Water Festival (PCWF) at the Riverview Park and Zoo on May 27th and 28th.
+2025 marked the 23rd Peterborough Children’s Water Festival (PCWF) at the Riverview Park and Zoo on May 27 & 28.
 During the festival:

 - ~1,400 youth in grades 2-5 attended from 31 local schools;

-- Over 35 hands-on activity centres connected youth to water conservation and protection;
+- 35+ hands-on activity centres connected youth to water conservation and protection;

-- Over 50 community volunteers made this free/low-barrier community event happen for students!
+- Over 50 community volunteers helped this free community event happen.

 This was our first year (hopefully of many!) attending the PCWF.
 What a fabulous day of gaining understanding and respect for our water in such a fun and engaging way!